tensorflow/tensorflow/g3doc/OpDefinitions.md

                   ArrayRef<NamedAttribute> attributes);
 ```

-The above cases makes sure basic uniformity so that we can create ops using the
+The above cases make sure basic uniformity so that we can create ops using the
 same form regardless of the exact op.
 This is particularly useful for
 implementing declarative pattern rewrites.